 The House voted overwhelmingly to repeal the federal antitrust exemption for health insurers and Democrats called a House hearing to blast insurer WellPoint Inc for its recent premium hikes.

-Democrats called the premium increases for some Anthem Blue Cross customers in California a function of greed rather than need and said they highlighted the importance of reform.
+Democrats called the recent premium increases for some Anthem Blue Cross customers in California a function of greed rather than need and said they highlighted the importance of reform.

 Unless Congress and the administration act, Americans across the country will continue to experience large premium increases and will be priced out of the market, said Representative Bart Stupak, head of the House Energy and Commerce oversight panel.